Don Papa Rum: Production

 Don Papa Rum is produced with a molasses base from an old strain of sugar cane.
 The molasses is milled by existing sugar mills in Negros and is referred to as "black gold."
 The fermented molasses is then aged a minimum of seven years in casks.

 There is controversy among rum enthusiasts regarding the use of additives such as glycerin, vanillin, added sugar, caramel color and other ingredients in the production of Don Papa.
 Some contend that because of the use of such ingredients and their impact on flavor profile and texture, Don Papa should be labeled "Imitation Rum" instead.
 A class action suit has been filed in May 2022 in Illinois alleging that Don Papa should not be labeled "Rum", as the undisclosed use of additives could be misleading consumers.

+Canisters

+In the years since Don Papa launched, 40 different canisters for its bottles have been released.
+The canisters are considered art pieces in their own right, and some are valuable collectibles.
+Below is a list of released designs.